decretist/Dissertation/Conclusion/alt-conclusion.md

 signature appears nowhere else in the corpus of *dicta*.[^3] Unlike Winroth's Gratian 1 and Gratian 2, Gratian 0 is clearly one person.
-The facts that the case statements were written by a single author whose words appear nowhere else in the *Decretum*, that they appear to have been written as a product of the work of a study group, and that almost no changes were made to their wording during those stages of the development of the *Decretum* for which we have textual evidence, all support, in my opinion, arguments that the development of the text likely started in the mid-1120s and that the collection of *dicta* as a whole grew to its classical form over fifteen to twenty years.
+The facts that the case statements were written by a single author who was not the author of the first- or second-recension *dicta* or of the *dicta* in *de Penitentia*, that they appear to have been written as a product of the work of a study group, and that almost no changes were made to their wording during those stages of the development of the *Decretum* for which we have textual evidence, all support, in my opinion, arguments that the development of the text likely started in the mid-1120s and that the collection of *dicta* as a whole grew to its classical form over fifteen to twenty years.

 <!--